-At the recent CoMIT conference (read the live blog), I proposed that the three barriers to moving towards digital contracts were technology, language and conduct.
+At the 2017 CoMIT conference, I proposed that the three barriers to moving towards digital contracts were technology, language and conduct.
 Unsurprisingly for an audience attending a conference on the construction opportunities for mobile IT, 75% said technology would be the first barrier to digital contracts that we successfully remove (21% said it would be the biggest barrier).
 So let’s deal with that first.

 Improving technology for construction contracts will take us from hard-copy wet-signed paper contracts, through electronic (Adobe) electronic forms, to digital forms (using a database of information and clauses to create, negotiate and complete the contract), and eventually to computer-executable smart contracts, based on blockchain.
 But before we dive into that narrow focus, I want us to learn from other areas debated at the conference.

 At CoMIT there were lots of talks about how construction can innovate and to adopt technology:

 - Dr Ravi Margasahaya, from NASA, talked about how industries can learn and transfer ideas from other fields eg.g the use of microwaves to cook food.
 NASA’s mission statement is ‘innovate or perish’ and he believes it is only radical goals that will create the leaps we need to move into a digital future.
 He said that construction had failed to adapt to new technologies (McKinsey says we are the least digitised industry).
 One of his calls to action was radical innovation involving accepting some risk – which is what we will need to persuade lawyers to put down their paper stacks and quill pens and move to digital contracts.